 We’re taking inspiration from the incredible Wawira Njiru and her organisation Food4Education — who have delivered more than 6 million free school meals from centralised kitchens in Nairobi and Mombasa.

 We will identify schools to receive free school meals through a fair and transparent application process that takes into account both the need of the pupils, and the performance of the school — helping to drive up local attainment results by supporting headteachers to improve education outcomes.
-The need is great: we’ve already received an official request for support from Olbonata Primary School, whose headteacher wrote to us requesting free school meals for her pupils — and we’ve not even built a kitchen yet!
+The need is great: we’ve already received an official request for support from Olbonata Primary School, whose headteacher wrote to us requesting free school meals for her pupils.

 Most learners with chronic absence say that they go to do manual work in order to get money for food.
 Fainting cases have been observed in our school.
 Some learners come to school hungry and are unable to concentrate in class.
 These issues — and many others — have forced us to seek assistance.